 Writing

-Ultimate Logic (a cover feature about set theory and the continuum hypothesis), New Scientist magazine, 30 July 2011.
-(This article is to be included in The Best Writing on Mathematics 2012, ed.
+Ultimate Logic (cover feature about set theory and the continuum hypothesis), New Scientist magazine, 30 July 2011.
+(This article is included in The Best Writing on Mathematics 2012, ed.
 Mircea Pitici)

 Large cardinals: maths shaken by the ‘unprovable’, Daily Telegraph, 9 November 2010

-Something doesn’t add up (a cover feature about arithmetical incompleteness and large cardinals), New Scientist magazine, 16 August 2010.
+Something doesn’t add up (cover feature about arithmetical incompleteness and large cardinals), New Scientist magazine, 16 August 2010.

-Knot or Not? (a feature article about knot theory and categorification), New Scientist magazine, 18 October 2008 (available in Mandarin here).
+Knot or Not? (feature article about knot theory and categorification), New Scientist magazine, 18 October 2008 (available in Mandarin here).

-From e to eternity (a feature article about about e, transcendental numbers, and Schanuel’s Conjecture), New Scientist magazine, 21 July 2007.
+From e to eternity (feature article about about e, transcendental numbers, and Schanuel’s Conjecture), New Scientist magazine, 21 July 2007.

 An Enormous Theorem: the classification of finite simple groups (Winner, Plus Magazine New Writers Competition, December 2006)